 With its luscious Impressionist masterworks by iconic artists such as Claude Monet, Auguste Renoir and Edgar Degas, it’s easy to get dreamy while spending the day at the National Gallery of Art.

 The beautiful, serene and quiet gardens at Dumbarton Oaks are just a few minutes stroll from the hustle and bustle of Georgetown proper.
 Chart a course through the European designed garden to locate the ornaments and inscriptions.

-Nestled in a clearing among trees along the flank of the Mall (beyond the World War II Memorial and the Korean War Veterans Memorial) sits the elusive DC War Memorial.
-The domed temple serves as a romantic hideaway and is one of three sights on the National Mall where you can get married.
+Nestled in a clearing among trees along the flank of the Mall (beyond the World War II Memorial and the Korean War Veterans Memorial) sits the elusive District of Columbia War Memorial.
+The domed temple serves as a romantic hideaway and is one of the few sites on the National Mall where you can get married.

-The expansive Hillwood Estate, Museum & Gardens of heiress Marjorie Merriweather Post in Upper Northwest offers select “Serene Sundays” perfect for snuggling up with your sweetie as you stroll the gardens and take in the museum’s lavish treasures.
+The expansive Hillwood Estate, Museum & Gardens of heiress Marjorie Merriweather Post in Upper Northwest is perfect for snuggling up with your sweetie as you stroll the gardens and take in the museum’s lavish treasures.

-DC is a river city, so get out on the water and cruise under all of those romantic arches.
-Book a trip through Entertainment Cruises, or for something more intimate, book with Embark, which can hold up to six people.
+DC is a waterfront city, so get out on the Potomac and Anacostia rivers and cruise under all of those romantic arches.
+Book a trip through City Cruises, or for something more intimate, book with Embark, which can hold up to six people.

 Drop some knowledge on your honey at the Watergate Steps, which look out over the Potomac River.
 These steps were first created as a way to welcome foreign dignitaries and heads of state, and now they welcome in-the-know romantics.

 Stop by Meridian Hill Park, also known as Malcolm X Park, and marvel at the longest cascading fountain in North America.
 Also, keep an eye out for the Joan of Arc statue, the only equestrian statue of a woman in the city.